-3.1.3 Oracle interMedia JavaServer Pages (JSP) Photo Album Sample Application
+3.2.2 Oracle interMedia JavaServer Pages (JSP) Photo Album Sample Application

-The interMedia JavaServer Pages (JSP) Photo Album sample application is a JSP application that demonstrates the use of Oracle interMedia Java Classes for servlets and JSP to upload and retrieve multimedia data to and from a database.
-Users access the JSP that constitute the application to view the contents of the photo album, including thumbnail versions of each photo, to view the full-sized version of any photo, and to upload new photos into the album.
+The interMedia JavaServer Pages (JSP) Photo Album sample application is a JSP application that demonstrates the use of Oracle interMedia Java Classes for Servlets and JSP to upload and retrieve multimedia data to and from a database.
+Users access the JSP files that constitute the application to view the contents of the photo album, including thumbnail versions of each photograph, to view the full-size version of any photograph, and to upload new photographs into the album.

-3.1.3.1 Running the JSP Photo Album Application
+3.2.2.1 Running the JSP Photo Album Application